Lingua (indonesian vocal group): Music video

 In addition, one of the sources of inspiration to find their video clip concept inspired by the concept of foreign video clips which tend to be unique and quirky mostly comes from references to their video clips from foreign musicians coming from the music references of each member from Lingua.
 According to the confession of Frans Mohede.
-It says:.
-"We also see video clips from abroad.
+It says: "We also see video clips from abroad.
 Video clips are still a tool.
 The video clip is a picture of the singer.
 We see video clips as a means to introduce Lingua."
 Because the video clips they make mostly use simple concepts, they tend to be unique and even too quirky with a positive message for the size of most Indonesian video clips in general.

-From there, the concept of each video clip they bring seems unique and quirky, that is, they always create a different concept from Indonesian musicians, most of whom are generally part of the Lingua character.
-So that makes Lingua the most influential in terms of video clips, both in terms of cinematography and video shooting techniques, seem unique and too quirky with the positive message he brings because they combine elements of a combination of daily life perspectives with visual concepts.
-Many of their video clips are considered cult by most Indonesian music lovers.
-Because of their quirky character, they take the psychedelic concept, as well as take their video clip concept about the perspective of everyday life full of positive messages so far in the history of the Indonesian music industry.

 Fashion style

-For their fashion style, Lingua is famous for its unique and quirky fashion style in every appearance, it can be seen from the clothes he wears that remain his trademark.
-One of their characters is not shared by singers or music groups in general, namely the style of clothing he wears tends to be unique, even seems eccentric with too flashy colors or too simple clothing style, both the accessories and the clothes they use are part of Lingua's character so far.
-In addition, the style of clothing he wears is mostly old school, psychedelic, and too practical according to most of them are considered strange, even too tacky by music lovers, especially among Indonesian music lovers.
-One of them is that they see that developments in the fashion world tend to have a unique orientation, and eccentricity is one of the inspirations for their clothes that he has worn so far.
+For their fashion style, the style of clothing Lingua wears is mostly old school, psychedelic, and too practical, according to most of them, considered strange, even too tacky by music lovers, especially among Indonesian music lovers.
+One of them is that they see that developments in the fashion world tend to have a unique orientation, and eccentricity is one of the inspirations for their clothes that they have worn so far.